- Download our Moving to Belgium Guide (PDF)

 Belgium is rich in both cultural history and cultural pleasures.
 What wine is to France, beer is to Belgium.
 With a reputation for gastronomy and an outstanding selection of the world's finest brews, Belgium is a diverse nation that is warm and welcoming to anyone planning to settle here.

 To a large extent, the country is split between two dominant culture groups, the Flemings and the Walloons.
 The Flemish community is Dutch-speaking, primarily based in the north of the country in Flanders and constitutes around half of the Belgian population.
 The French-speaking Walloons live in the south and east of the country in Wallonia, making up around a third of the populace.
 There is also a smaller German-speaking population in the eastern part of the country, near the border with Germany.

 All three of these languages are officially recognised, and while they may be predominant in certain areas, the Belgian capital is legally bilingual.
 This infiltrates every aspect of daily life in Brussels, from street signs to business dealings.
-This unique mix of cultures is one of the most challenging aspects to come to terms with but also one of the most fascinating.
+This unique mix of cultures is one of the most challenging aspects to come to terms with but also one of the most interesting.

 Brussels is the political powerhouse of Europe with its historic Gothic buildings and European Union office blocks.
 Outside the thriving capital lies picturesque countryside, the wooded gorges of the Ardennes, and an assortment of undiscovered lazy seaside towns.

 Cost of living in Belgium